 - Comparisons.
 Any comparisons must not create confusion with another product or discredit/denigrate a competitor’s product.
 Comparisons must be accurate, balanced, fair and supported with peer-reviewed papers.

 - Gating.
-If required, articles can open with a pop-up window such that the reader has to affirm they are a health-care professional in order to access the content.
+If required, Springerlink articles can open with a pop-up window such that the reader has to affirm they are an HCP in order to access the content.

 - Article labelling.
-All clinical custom content will be labelled as “ADVERTISEMENT FEATURE” and “FOR HEALTHCARE PROFESSIONALS ONLY”.
+All clinical custom content will be labelled as “ADVERTISEMENT FEATURE”.

 - Sponsorship declaration.
 Sponsorship of the content will be declared and visible to readers.
 The client’s logo, that links to the homepage, will also be clearly visible at the start of the article.

 - Additional materials.
-Articles will include Brief Summary/Summary of Product Characteristics (SmPC), along with any other information and mandatory text, as required by the relevant healthcare agencies*.
+Branded articles will include Brief Summary/Summary of Product Characteristics (SmPC), along with any other information and mandatory text, as required by the relevant healthcare agencies

 *Relevant healthcare agencies are government or regulatory authorities responsible for the authorization and regulation of medicinal drugs and/or medical devices in the home country(ies) of the client; the contracting Springer Custom Media team; and the target audience(s).